 And he’s no good at that either!
 He is not a one touch player.
 He misses too many ruck taps.
 Regardless, you need to play a player in this position who can do more than just pick up a footy off the ground.
 In today’s football a slow supposed ‘in and under’ only rover gets too exposed when ruck taps don’t go perfectly to him.

-Rarely do tap clearences go perfectly straight to your “inside only” bloke.
+Rarely do tap clearances go perfectly straight to your “inside only” bloke.
 What if Mr “in and under rover” has to play outside?
-Priddis offers nothing – other than lame backward hospital handball or kick in hope rubbish turnover option.
-Let alone within fast breaking zone offense and rebound defense situations.
+Priddis offers nothing – other than lame backward hospital handball or a kick in hope rubbish turnover option.
+Let alone within fast breaking zone offense and rebound defence situations.
 Have you ever seen Priddis at full pace leading to space demanding a lead on the wing from a field kick?
 Or taking a contested leaping mark?
 Never.
-All our other mids do it and are required to run spread for outlet passes.
+All our other mids do it and are required to run spread for outlet passes particularly out of defense.

 Priddis’ kicking has no penetration and he misses targets.
 He most always bombs it without looking.
 Perhaps his hair-do gets in the way and also retards his peripheral vision.
 No penetration-loopy-lame-bomb-in-hope kicks just get eaten up so easily by defenders.
 Then when he is open and in the clear, he still misses targets and puts too much height into his kicks.
 And who cops the criticism for ‘going missing’?
 It’s the players ahead of him who cop that and get mangled by defenders.